openbpm-platform/openbpm-control/README.md

 > [!NOTE]
 > Currently, only Camunda 7 is supported.

-Flowset Control is built using the open-source [Jmix](https://www.jmix.io) framework.
+Flowset Control Community is built using the open-source [Jmix](https://www.jmix.io) framework.

 ## Table of Contents